Hiawatha: Hiawatha Belt

+The wampum belt comprises 6,574 or 6,916 black or purplish and white beads made of shells, which are arranged in 38 rows and 173 columns on buckskin thongs, and strung with flax or hemp thread.
+Found in the Northeastern United States, quahog clam shells are often used for the black and sometimes the white beads of these belts.
+Most often, the Haudenosaunee used various types of whelk shells for the white beads.
+According to William N. Fenton (1998), there are several newer beads near the belt's margins (perhaps due to selection or repair), and X-ray analysis identified one bead presumed to be made of colonial lead glass is found near its center.
+Beauchamp (1901, pp. 411–412) points out that the current belt is a fragment of a longer belt, showing "a great loss at each end"; he continues that: "As the pattern shows that there were [other open castles] beyond these on either hand, this plainly proves that it had no reference to the original league.

 Wampum figures in the story of Hiawatha.
 When Hiawatha was full of grief because his daughters were murdered, the Great Peacemaker gifted Hiawatha with the whelk shells and told him to put them on his eyes and ears and throat.
 These shells were a sign of healing and purity.
 Hiawatha used these shells to create unity.
-The Iroquois Nation believes that the Peacemaker was the one who gifted them the first wampum belt, which later was titled the Hiawatha Belt.
+The Haudenosaunee Nation believes that the Peacemaker was the one who gifted them the first wampum belt, which later was titled the Hiawatha Belt.

+The New York State Museum was in possession of the belt from 1900 until 1989, when it was officially returned to the Onondaga Nation after efforts to reclaim it by Nation leaders.

-Today the image of the Hiawatha Belt is used on the Flag of the Iroquois Confederacy.
+Today the image of the Hiawatha Belt is used on the flag of the Haudenosaunee Confederacy.

 The Song of Hiawatha

 The 1855 epic poem The Song of Hiawatha by Henry Wadsworth Longfellow tells the story of a hero of the same name but has no relationship to the historical Hiawatha.
 The poem has little to do with the actual Hiawatha; Longfellow most likely took the name of Hiawatha and applied it to the Ojibway demigod Manabozho.

 Longfellow tells the story of a legendary heroic Native man starting from his birth and ending on his ascension to the clouds.
 It talks of many battles, losses, and moral lessons.
 Longfellow, along with another writer, Henry Rowe Schoolcraft, hoped to combine stories of Native Americans and create a sense of pride and remembrance for the Native Americans during the 1820s and later.